 You might bring up a vulnerability in your blog posts by talking about a time when you were deeply depressed or struggling to find a new job after finishing college.
 Alternatively, it may work well to highlight how even though people often think you’re fiercely independent, there are times when there’s no obvious choice other than to lean heavily on them.

-By revealing tough moments, you help people realize there are things you’ve experienced they’ve probably dealt with as well.
+By revealing tough moments in relatable posts, you help people realize there are things you’ve experienced they’ve probably dealt with as well.
 Plus, your boldness in bringing up topics that could be unpleasant to think about proves to readers you aren’t afraid to be realistic.

 Give Readers Space to Respond